alexharv074/aws_exam_notes/developer/dynamodb_notes.md

 - How do you set up a relationship across multiple tables in which, based on the value of an item from one table, you update the item in a second table?

+## Global tables

+DynamoDB global tables provide a fully managed solution for deploying a multi-region, multi-master database, without having to build and maintain your own replication solution.

 ## DAX DynamoDB Accelerator

 In-Memory Acceleration with DAX.
 Amazon DynamoDB is designed for scale and performance.
 In most cases, the DynamoDB response times can be measured in single-digit milliseconds.
 However, there are certain use cases that require response times in microseconds.
 For these use cases, DynamoDB Accelerator (DAX) delivers fast response times for accessing eventually consistent data.